The fine print

 Psychometric Testing

-At the client’s request, we can provide psychometric and competency testing of a candidate/s through the NZ-licensed Saville Assessment Provider – PeopleCentric.
-Details of cost and testing options are available upon request.
+We can provide psychometric and competency testing of a candidate/s through the NZ-licensed Saville Assessment Provider – PeopleCentric.
+Costs and testing options are available upon request.

 Other Testing